 Disable USB Selective Suspend Option

 Windows 10 and other versions of Windows including XP, Vista, 7, 8 and 8.1 comes with a USB Selective Suspend feature that allows you to automatically put USB devices in low power mode when they are in idle state.
-USB selective suspend is particularly important for a laptop for providing better battery optimization.
+USB selective suspend process is particularly essential for a laptop for providing better battery optimization.

 However, USB Selective Suspend can also create trouble and leave your USB ports in the non-functional state due to several reasons.
 In case all or one of the USB port is not working on your computer, you can try disabling USB selective suspend temporarily to fix the issue.